Ceramics Master of fine arts degree

 - Ceramics MFA

-Enhance your artistic expression through the study of aesthetic and theory.
+With an MFA in ceramics you’ll enhance your artistic expression through the study of aesthetics and theory.

 The MFA in ceramics develops your intellectual and artistic thinking through an extensive curriculum.
 You will rigorously examine the work of historical and contemporary artists and craftspeople as you expand your knowledge of the techniques within the ceramics field.
 In-depth critiques give you a deep understanding of your own work as well as your peers to enhance your artistic expression and personal voice.
-Earning your MFA in ceramics will deepen your understanding of aesthetics, forming processes, and fine art theory.
+Earning your degree in ceramics will deepen your understanding of aesthetics, forming processes, and fine art theory as it further enhances your career in ceramics.

 Ceramics is an artistic craft in which objects from earthenware, stoneware, and porcelain (including pottery, vases, bowls, sculptures, tiles, and more) are created and shapes using a mixture of clay, silica, feldspar and other materials.
 Once an object has been created, it is fired in a kiln, or a high temperature oven.
 Afterwards, may ceramic objects are then decorated with paints, glazes, and other finishing materials.